ClaireMcA/project2/src/index.md

 ---

-# Hello!

-## I am your index.md file

-Any content you add to this markdown file will be displayed on the homepage...
+## Strap yourself in and prepare for your very own Choose Your Own Adventure

+Read along with the story and use the buttons to make your decisions.

-<a href="begin">Are you ready to begin?</a>
+<a href="begin">Click Here to Begin</a>